1kc/razer-macos/README.md

 ## Implementation

-Project includes both hardware drivers and frontend UI.
+Project includes both hardware drivers and user interface.

 Drivers are ported from the [openrazer](https://github.com/openrazer/openrazer) project for Linux.
 The goal is to support all devices from openrazer on macOS.

-An Electron macOS menu bar app is used for the front-end.
+An Electron macOS menu bar app is used for the user interface.
-The C driver is exposed as a native Node.js addon using node-addon-api, which gets called by Electron.
+The C driver is exposed as a native Node.js addon using node-addon-api, which gets invoked by Electron at runtime to send packets to devices.

-Adding support for new peripherals types should be relatively simple.
+Adding support for new peripherals types requires porting from the openrazer project.
 See [wiki](https://github.com/1kc/razer-macos/wiki).

 ## Credits

-Builds on work done by these projects:
+Builds on work done by these amazing projects:

 * [openrazer](https://github.com/openrazer/openrazer)
 * [osx-razer-blade](https://github.com/kprinssu/osx-razer-blade)